Lab 3 Solutions

 Q7: Double Eights

-Write a recursive function that takes in a positive integer n and determines if its digits contain two adjacent 8s.
-Do not use for or while.
+Write a recursive function that takes in a positive integer n and determines if its digits contain two adjacent 8s (that is, two 8s right next to each other).u

 Hint: Start by coming up with a recursive plan: the digits of a number have double eights if either (think of something that is straightforward to check) or double eights appear in the rest of the digits.